Scholae latinae: online Latin course

 The course costs 199 euros.

-All those who register for two or more of our courses (for the period October-December 2023), all those who have taken part in at least one course held from April to August 2023, and all those who are under 21 years of age at the time of registration, will receive a discount of 10%.
+All those who register for two or more of our courses (for the period April-June 2025), all those who have taken part in at least one course held from January to March 2025, and all those who are under 21 years of age at the time of registration, will receive a discount of 10%.
 The discounts are not combinable.

 How to apply